sanchadr002/Project-1-Game/project1/README.md

 ## Homeless's story

-One day, a raggedy little pomeranian showed up on my sister's front porch and refused to leave, even after my sister tried shooing her away and left for work.
+One day, a little pomeranian (named "Homeless" a few weeks later) showed up on the front porch while my sister, B, was leaving for work.
+Despite a shoo attempt, the dog stuck around even after B had left.

-After coming home from work, my sister saw the shape the dog was in, which wasn't great.
-My sister took the dog to the vet, where they had to remove several clumps of matted fur, some scabs, and all teeth.
+After coming home from work, B noticed the rough shape Homeless was in.
+Seeing patches of missing fur and some scabs, they were soon on the way to get the pom cleaned up.
+One vet trip and a removed set of teeth later,

-Initially, my sister tried rehoming the pom since the dog had many issues sharing a living space, likely caused by what she had gone through prior to encountering my sister.
+Initially, B tried rehoming Homeless since the dog had many issues sharing a living space, likely caused by what she had gone through in her life prior to encountering my sister.
 After a few weeks of asking around, someone finally responded and offered to take the pom off of her hands.

-However, in the time it took to find someone who wanted a raggedy and mean pom, the dog had begun to show just a sliver of love and vulnerability, which was enough for my sister to decide that the pom was staying right where she was, and named the dog "Homeless" (my sister has a very straightforward approach to pet naming conventions).
+However, in the time it took to find someone who wanted a patchy and mean pom, Homeless had begun to show just a sliver of love and vulnerability, which was enough for B to decide that the pom was staying right where she was, and named the dog "Homeless" (my sister has a very straightforward approach to pet naming conventions).

-In the three years since finding her home, Homeless has gone from a raggedy prickly pom who snaps at anything who moves, to a patchy only-mean-when-you-move-too-quickly-around-her-food princess who loves belly rubs and shows her appreciation by giving you kisses on the nose.
+In the three years since finding her home, Homeless has gone from a raggedy prickly pom who snaps at anything who moves, to a lightly fluffy only-mean-when-you-move-too-quickly-around-her-food princess who loves belly rubs and shows her appreciation by giving you kisses on the nose.

 We love you, Homeless!